RTÉ Guide: History and profile

 The RTÉ Guide began publication on 1 December 1961 as the RTV Guide and changed its name to the current name on 8 July 1966.
+Initially, listings were carried for Radio Luxembourg, AFN and BBC Northern Ireland but these were later dropped after a few years and only RTÉ programme listings were carried.

 From 8 January 1977, the RTÉ Guide switched from tabloid format to a compact magazine size and also changed from monochrome into colour.
-Initially, listings were carried for Radio Luxembourg, AFN and BBC Northern Ireland but these were later dropped after a few years and only RTÉ programme listings were carried.
-After United Kingdom listings magazines such as Radio Times and TV Times were deregulated from 1 March 1991, the magazine began carrying BBC, UTV/HTV Wales and Channel 4, (with S4C) listings also from 13 April 1991.
+After United Kingdom listings magazines such as Radio Times and TV Times were deregulated from 1 March 1991, the magazine began carrying BBC, UTV/HTV Wales and Channel 4/S4C listings from 13 April of that year, as well as three more services include Teilifís na Gaeilge (31 October 1996), Channel 5 (30 March 1997) and TV3 (20 September 1998) were also added.

-A special Christmas double issue of RTÉ Guide is published every year to cover the Christmas and New Year period.
+A special Christmas double issue of RTÉ Guide is published every year to cover the Christmas and New Year period since 1970.

 In April 2018, the design of the RTÉ Guide was changed for the first time in a number of years.

 On 19 May 2019, it was reported that RTÉ was considering selling the RTÉ Guide.
 On 16 June 2019, it was reported that the Sunday Business Post owner, Enda O’Coineen, might acquire the RTÉ Guide.
 However by 5 December 2019, RTÉ had abandoned the proposed sale.

+Issues from 1961 right up to present day RTÉ Libraries and Archives went online in 2025.